tamtakoe/validators-constructor/README.md

 validators.load({
     /* Simple validator */
     maxLength: function(value, arg, options) {
-        //arg can not be an object or undefined.
-In this situation it will be options
+        //arg have to exist and can not be an object or true.
+Otherwise it will be options
         //arg also is available as options.arg

         if ((isString(value) || isArray(value)) && value.length > arg) {